-and dismissed the inverse condemnation claims.
+The Developer filed the PJR and Alternative Verified Claims for Inverse Condemnation, which the district court bifurcated.
+I(0001-0085).
+After briefing and oral argument, the district court entered the PJR Order, which denied the PJR and dismissed the inverse condemnation claims.
 I(0128-0155).
 The district court concluded that the Council properly exercised its discretion to deny the Application and that substantial evidence supported its decision.
 I(0142-0147).

-Relevant to this Petition, the PJR Order contained the following correct conclusions of law:
+Relevant to this Motion, the PJR Order contained the following correct conclusions of law:

-35. A zoning designation does not give the developer a vested right to have its development applications approved.
+- 35. A zoning designation does not give the developer a vested right to have its development applications approved.
 "In order for rights in a proposed development project to vest, zoning or use approvals must not be subject to further governmental discretionary action affecting project commencement, and the developer must prove considerable reliance on the approvals granted."
 Am.
 W. Dev., Inc. v.
 City of Henderson, 111 Nev.
-804, 807, 898 P.2d 110, 112 (1995) (emphasis added); see also Stratosphere Gaming, 120 Nev. at 527-28, 96 P.3d at 759-60 (holding that because City's site development review process under Title 19.18.050 involved discretionary action by Council, the project proponent had no vested right to construct).

-36. "[C]ompatible zoning does not, ipso facto, divest a municipal government of the right to deny certain uses based upon considerations of public interest."
+804, 807, 898 P.2d 110, 112 (1995) (emphasis added); see also Stratosphere Gaming, 120 Nev. at 527-28, 96 P.3d at 759-60 (holding that because City's site development review process under Title 19.18.050 involved discretionary action by Council, the project proponent had no vested right to construct). - 36. "[C]ompatible zoning does not, ipso facto, divest a municipal government of the right to deny certain uses based upon considerations of public interest."
 Tighe v.
 Von Goerken, 108 Nev.
 440, 443, 833 P.2d 1135, 1137 (1992); see Nevada Contractors v.
-Washoe Cty., 106 Nev.
-310, 311, 792 P.2d 31, 31-32 (1990) (affirming county commission's denial of a special use permit even though property was zoned for the use).

-37. The four Applications submitted to the Council for a general plan amendment, tentative map, site development review and waiver were all subject to the Council's discretionary decision making, no matter the zoning designation.
+- Washoe Cty., 106 Nev.
+310, 311, 792 P.2d 31, 31-32 (1990) (affirming county commission's denial of a special use permit even though property was zoned for the use). - 37.
+The four Applications submitted to the Council for a general plan amendment, tentative map, site development review and waiver were all subject to the Council's discretionary decision making, no matter the zoning designation.
 See Am.
 W. Dev., 111 Nev. at 807, 898 P.2d at 112; Cty. of Clark v.
 Doumani, 114 Nev.
 46, 53, 952 P.2d 13, 17 (1998), superseded by statute on other grounds; Bd. of Cty.
 Comm'rs of Clark Cty. v.
 CMC of Nevada, Inc., 99 Nev.
-739, 747, 670 P.2d 102, 107 (1983).

-38. The Court rejects the Developer's attempt to distinguish the Stratosphere case, which concluded that the very same decisionmaking process at issue here was squarely within the Council's discretion, no matter that the property was zoned for the proposed use.
-Id. at 527; 96 P.3d at 759.

-40. The Developer purchased its interest in the Badlands Golf Course knowing that the City's General Plan showed the property as designated for Parks Recreation and Open Space (PR-OS) and that the Peccole Ranch Master Development Plan identified the property as being for open space and drainage, as sought and obtained by the Developer's predecessor.

-43. The golf course was part of a comprehensive development scheme, and the entire Peccole Ranch master planned area was built out around the golf course.

-44. It is up to the Council - through its discretionary decision making - to decide whether a change in the area or conditions justify the development sought by the Developer and how any such development might look.
-See Nova Horizon, 105 Nev. at 96, 769 P.2d at 723.
+739, 747, 670 P.2d 102, 107 (1983). - 38.
+The Court rejects the Developer's attempt to distinguish the Stratosphere case, which concluded that the very same decision-making process at issue here was squarely within the Council's discretion, no matter that the property was zoned for the proposed use.
+Id. at 527; 96 P.3d at 759. - 40.
+The Developer purchased its interest in the Badlands Golf Course knowing that the City's General Plan showed the property as designated for Parks Recreation and Open Space (PR-OS) and that the Peccole Ranch Master Development Plan identified the property as being for open space and drainage, as sought and obtained by the Developer's predecessor. - 43.
+The golf course was part of a comprehensive development scheme, and the entire Peccole Ranch master planned area was built out around the golf course. - 44.
+It is up to the Council through its discretionary decision making to decide whether a change in the area or conditions justify the development sought by the Developer and how any such development might look.
+See Nova Horizon, 105 Nev. at 96, 769 P.2d at 723. - 47.
+The City's General Plan provides the benchmarks to ensure orderly development.
+A city's master plan is the "standard that commands deference and presumption of applicability."
+Nova Horizon, 105 Nev. at 96, 769 P.2d at 723; see also City of Reno v.